Luos-io/Documentation/src/pages/low/modules/streaming.md

     }
 }
 ```
-The luos_send_streaming function send data available on your streaming channel.
+The `luos_send_streaming` function sends data available on your streaming channel.
 You can continue to feed your channel with samples at the same time.

-> **Warning:** This example doesn't work if your module is configured as Real Time.
+> **Warning:** This example doesn't work if your module is configured as real-time.
 Please read [Real-time configuration page](/pages/low/modules/rt-config.md) for more informations.

 <div class="cust_edit_page"><a href="https://{{gh_path}}/pages/low/modules/streaming.md">Edit this page</a></div>